tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 Install the express node module `npm install express`.
 To make it easier to code this project uses 'nodemon' gloablly.
 To install it `npm install -g nodemon`

-For Mac users install it `npm install nodemon --save-dev` And to run it `npx nodemon index.js`
+For some Mac users `npm install -g` doesn't do anything so install it with `npm install nodemon --save-dev` And to run it `npx nodemon index.js`

 To run the index.js with `nodemon index.js` Nodemon will restart the application everytime new changes are done.